DatavenueLiveObjects/Payload-decoders/README.md

 - 06/06/2018 v1.2.1 : the decode function is deprecated and replaced with the new formatAndDecode function
 - 14/09/2018 v1.2.2 : includes the latest version of the decoding library
 - 20/02/2019 v1.2.3 : includes the latest version of the decoding library
+- 12/11/2020 v1.2.4 : includes the latest version of the decoding library
 ******************************************************************************************

 ## Overview :